 Did you know that children are most likely to engage in risky or violent behavior between 3-6 p.m.?
 Harmony Project, the largest nonprofit in Los Angeles, California works “to promote the healthy growth and development of children through the study, practice and performance of music,” according to its website.

-Serving nearly 2,000 students in L.A., Harmony Project helps to keep kids safe during after-school hours.
-Furthermore, 97 percent of Harmony Project graduates go on to attend a 4-year college or university compared to their peers’ average, which is approximately 50 percent.
+Serving nearly 2,000 students in LA, Harmony Project helps to keep kids safe during after-school hours.
+Furthermore, 97 percent of Harmony Project graduates go on to attend a four-year college or university; their peers’ average is approximately 50 percent.

 To help spread awareness, Harmony Project holds various events throughout the year, including its annual luncheon, which takes place on Sunday, April 26 at 11 a.m. at the Skirball Cultural Center in Los Angeles.
 The purpose of the luncheon is to celebrate 14 years of success and raise a significant portion of the funds needed for Harmony Project to continue to provide the work and services they do.
 This year, the nonprofit will honor the founders of Primestor Development, which was named as L.A.’s Business Journal Minority Business of the Year back in 2010.

 “It’s such an inspiring event that leaves everyone uplifted and fortified,” Jackson says.
 “We’re so excited about this year’s surprise guests and student performances.”

 For Jackson, being able to be a part of the Harmony Project staff for the past five years is more than just a job.
 It’s personal.
 “When I go to work, music is constantly around me,” she says.
 “Growing up in Santa Monica, I was lucky enough to have music instruction be a part of my education, but so many children in Los Angeles do not have that opportunity.
 Being a part of Harmony Project enables me to give the gift of music to children in Los Angeles and use it as a tool to help them develop and excel.”